 1. Prepare the Measuring Device

-Start by taking out a glucose test strip and sticking it to your blood glucose meter per your device’s instructions.
-The device should give you a beep or display a message on the screen when it’s ready.
+Start by taking out a glucose test strip and sticking it to your blood glucose meter per your device's instructions.
+When ready, the device should give you a beep or display a message on the screen.

 2. Disinfect the Pricking Site

-Wash your hand with soap and dry it with sterile tissues to minimize the risk of bloodborne infections.
+Wash your hand with soap and dry it with sterile tissues to minimize the risk of infections.Β

 3. Expose the Needle and Prick the Fingertip Manually

-Twist the cap of the lancet in a circular motion to remove it and expose the tiny needle.
-You would typically put the lancet needle in the device and load it to prick the skin.
+Twist the lancet cap in a circular motion to remove it and expose the tiny needle.
+Typically, you would load the lancet needle in the device to prick the skin.

 Instead, you'll need to hold the lancet from the plastic part.
 The best way to hold the lancet for accuracy is using the following technique:

-Keep the needle tip around 2 mm away from your fingertip and prepare yourself for jabbing.
-Make sure that you aim slightly off-center to minimize pain.
+Keep the needle tip around 2 mm from your fingertip and prepare yourself for jabbing.
+Aim slightly off-center to minimize pain.

-Once you’re ready, move your hand quickly to prick the skin and remove the needle right away.
+Once ready, move your hand to prick the skin and remove the needle immediately.

-Allow the blood to draw out and apply gentle squeezes if necessary, then approach the test strip tip for capillary blood sampling to get a result.
+Allow the blood to be drawn out, and apply gentle squeezes if necessary.
+Then, approach the test strip tip for capillary blood sampling to get a result.

 What Are the Best Device-Free Safety Lancets on the Market?